Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 I find most hamburgers to be somewhat bland generally.
 Perhaps this is just a personal taste, but they are harsh, solid chunks of meat, without the grace and the beauty of a steak, nor containing the host of different flavors which other beef dishes can accompany with them.
 It is exceedingly rare for me to make hamburgers; as a result, opting instead for more elegant and satisfying, if admittedly more complicated dishes.

-Personally I found that it worked entirely on its own to eat it without condiments, but tomatoes did make for a thoroughly superb accompaniment, and of course, leafy vegetables like lettuce probably would too.
+Personally, I found that it worked entirely on its own to eat it without condiments, but tomatoes did make for a thoroughly superb accompaniment, and of course, leafy vegetables like lettuce probably would too.
+A fried egg can help make it richer, but the hamburger already is so vibrant that it can be lost in it.
 Onions, however, are probably unnecessary as there is already much in the way of this ubiquitous vegetable found within.

 This recipe is adapted from Please to the Table, The Russian Cookbook, by Anya von Bremzen, which never fails to give thoroughly superb recipes.
 In Russian, the name of these delicious patties is "kotleti."